-One of the best ways to get to know a town is through their art.
-Bellingham and Whatcom County are home to hundreds of artists.
+One of the best ways to get to know a town is through their art and Bellingham and Whatcom County are home to hundreds of artists.
 From sculptors to painters, photographers and potters, there are so many ways to appreciate the visual arts.
 One of the best ways to take it all in is by bringing the whole family on an art walk.
 Luckily, you can catch one at least twice a month all year long in our area.

 Art walks also make great family activities.
-When my sons were little, they got some exercise while I got to feel like a grown-up, and the snacks at each venue kept them moving forward.
+When my sons were little, they got some exercise while I got to feel like a grown-up, and having snacks at each venue helped keep them moving forward.
 Now that they’re teens, they have opinions about the work and I’m thankful for (and sometimes surprised by) the conversations we have about art, culture, politics and whatever tangent the art inspires.

 Downtown Art Walk

-Hosted by the Downtown Bellingham Partnership, Downtown Bellingham’s Art Walk happens on the first Friday of every month and is the perfect Friday night kick off to your weekend.
-At your own pace, you and your friends can explore galleries, studios, museums, shops and restaurants that showcase the creative talent of the area.
+Hosted by the Downtown Bellingham Partnership, Downtown Bellingham’s Art Walk happens on the first Friday of every month and is the perfect way to start your Friday night and kick off the weekend.
+Enjoy and explore local galleries, studios, museums, shops and restaurants that showcase the creative talent of the area.

-Clustered reasonably close together in the downtown Bellingham Arts District, this art walk is fun and well attended by locals and visitors alike.
+Clustered together in the downtown Bellingham Arts District and adjacent areas, this art walk is fun and well-attended by locals and visitors alike.
 Business owners get into it, offering something different each month.
-That means even if you went two months in a row, you’d likely not see the same works or eat the same tasty treat twice.
+That means even if you went two months in a row, you’d likely not see the same works or eat the same treat twice.

-I often park along Railroad or Holly Streets or in the Commercial Street parking garage since they are in the center of town.
+I often park along Railroad or in the Commercial Street parking garage since they are in the center of town.
 Walking from there is easy and also takes you past a number of savory restaurants and pubs like Brandywine Kitchen, Uisce Irish Pub and Chuckanut Bay Distillery.

-The map is updated each month as venues are added, but there are usually signs and balloons to guide you.
+The art walk map is updated each month as venues are added, but there are usually sandwich boards to guide you.
 Some venues offer printed copies of the map near the entrance or register.

 Fairhaven Art Walk

-Fairhaven Fourth Friday Art Walk in Historic Fairhaven was until recently limited to just once or twice a year around the holidays and as¬†Summer Solstice Art Walk.¬†Since July 2017 it has become a monthly event.
-It is a product of a partnership by Whatcom Art Market¬†and¬†Historic Fairhaven Association and is hosted on the fourth Friday of every month.
+Fairhaven Fourth Friday Art Walk in Historic Fairhaven is a product of a partnership by Whatcom Art Market and Historic Fairhaven Association and is hosted on the fourth Friday of every month.
 It occurs on the fourth Friday of each month year round, except in December, from 5 p.m. to 8:30 p.m. in more than a dozen businesses in historic Fairhaven.
-The up-scale businesses are clustered within a block or two of Harris Avenue for easy walking and the parking is free.
+The up-scale businesses are clustered within a block or two of Harris Avenue for easy walking.
+Parking is free on the surrounding streets.

-In the months with more evening light I also enjoy the view between Art Walk venues.
+In the months with more evening light, I also enjoy the view between Art Walk venues.
 You can usually catch the sun setting over Bellingham Bay easily from a sidewalk in Fairhaven.
-The trail connects Fairhaven with Taylor Street Dock making an afternoon or evening walk an easy option.
+The greenways trail connects Fairhaven with Taylor Street Dock making an afternoon or evening walk an easy option.

 Hilary Parker has written a great Insider Blog about art walking with children.
 When my kids were younger I often took them to the Annual Children’s Art Walk on the first Friday in May, hosted by Allied Arts of Whatcom County since 2000.
 It proudly showcases the work of hundreds of Whatcom County students in local businesses and galleries.
-The start date varies from year to year, but usually is the first Friday in May.
 The works remain up throughout the month of May in honor of the statewide Arts Education Month.

 The inaugural evening of the Art Walk includes exciting events at multiple venues and performances by the students.
 Lots of kid-friendly treats are offered at venues too.